PeterVranken/comFramework/excelExporter/samples/xls2dbc/readMe.md

 in the input or in lexical order of their names.
-When using dedicated sheets for the different kinds of data item as done in folder usingSheets then all items form lists of row objects and these lists can be sorted according to all the row objects' properties (i.e. the columns of the Excel input).
+When using dedicated sheets for the different kinds of data item as done in folder usingSheets then all items form lists of row objects and these lists can be sorted according to all the row objects' properties (i.e., the columns of the Excel input).
 Only by adding some sort arguments to the command line we could order the frames in the generated *.dbc file by size, by CAN ID, by transmission characteristics, etc. Multi-priority sorting would enable to